Walking the Sacred Sites of the Kii Mountains: An Inner Journey

 Tokyo Midtown, a commercial complex near Roppongi, features about 103 cherry blossom trees, primarily of the Somei Yoshino variety.
 Visitors can also enjoy an additional 44 cherry blossom trees in the adjacent Hinokicho Park.

-From March 14 to April 13, the facility hosts the MIDTOWN BLOSSOM 2025, an event that celebrates cherry blossoms.
+The facility hosts the MIDTOWN BLOSSOM 2026 festival from March 13 to April 12, an event that celebrates cherry blossoms.

-At night, the cherry blossom trees are beautifully illuminated, creating a dreamlike spring atmosphere right in the heart of the city.
+At night, the cherry blossom trees in the Midtown Garden along the Sakura Street are beautifully illuminated, creating a dreamlike spring atmosphere right in the heart of the city.

 8. Aoyama Cemetery